npgy/album2vid/README.md

 ## Usage
 `album2vid [-h] [-f] [path]`

 Flags:
 `-f` or `--fast`: Enables fast mode, may cause rendering errors.

+Args:
+`path`: The full path to the album's folder
+Make sure to enclose this in quotes

 First make sure you have prepared your album's files correctly.
 They need to be ordered numerically and the cover art needs to have a particular name.